 In the middle of Waikiki, the Sheraton is everything a family could hope for in Honolulu.
-Close to attractions like the Honolulu zoo, Diamond Head for hiking, and the USS Arizona memorial at Pearl Harbor are all reasons to stay at the oceanfront Sheraton on Waikiki beach.
+Close to attractions like the Honolulu Zoo, Diamond Head for hiking, and the USS Arizona memorial at Pearl Harbor are all reasons to stay at the oceanfront Sheraton on Waikiki Beach.

-The hotel is walking distance from shopping and restaurants that line the Waikiki area, convenient for families looking to spread their wings.
+The hotel is within walking distance of shopping and restaurants that line the Waikiki area, convenient for families looking to spread their wings.
 The property is also known for its luaus which attract visitors from other properties in Honolulu.
 In addition to infinity pools for parents on higher floors, with a kids pool (complete with waterslides) at the beach level.

 Hilton’s crown complex on O’ahu is the venerable Hilton Hawaiian Village.
 The grounds constitute the widest single beach of any Hawaiian resort.
-Three Hilton properties on the property allow for varied Hilton guest experiences in each the Ali’i Boutique, Rainbow Tower, and Tapa Collection resorts.
+Three Hilton properties on the property allow for varied Hilton guest experiences in each of the Ali’i Boutique, Rainbow Tower, and Tapa Collection resorts.

 What makes the Hilton Hawaiian Village so special for families is the wide selection of activities available.
-From water sports, kids clubs, and luaus to spas, dining and pools – the complex offers something for everyone.
+From water sports, kids clubs, and luaus to spas, dining, and pools – the complex offers something for everyone.